lczech/grenedalf/doc/md/fst-cathedral.md

 positions.
 Hence, for a large number of samples, this can result in high memory usage.
 If that is the case, simply run this command individually on subsets of sample pairs.

+Also, we here do not account for missing data in the windows.
+That is, the pi values involved in the computation of FST are not normalized per window, and instead simply their sum is used to compute the Nei/Hudson estimators for each window.
+Properly accounting for missing data would entail to keep information on that during the computation per pixel as well, which we have opted not to implement at this time.
+As cathedral plots are meant as a visual explorative tool anyway, this should be okay.
+It will not make a large difference unless there is extremely uneven coverage between the samples.
+If you need this though, please [let us know](https://github.com/lczech/grenedalf/issues).

 # FST Cathedral Plots

 ![FST Cathedral Plot.](https://github.com/lczech/grenedalf/blob/master/doc/png/fst_cathedral.png?raw=true)